-Recently I was reading an email message from Kindling founder Geoff Shaw and it brought me back to that time in my life where I was concerned about having enough talent and education to make mastering online business a reality.
+Recently I was reading an email message from Geoff Shaw, founder of a now defunct writing program that changed the way I write and publish content.
+Geoff’s message brought me back to that time in my life where I was concerned about having enough talent and education to make mastering online business a reality.
 In it he says:

 “There is nothing in this business of publishing that can’t be mastered by anyone.